NUS-CS2100DE/labs/docs/manuals/07/lab_07.md

 * Remember to use the correct bit width for each wire.
 This is a common issue, and it causes us many headaches that are completely avoidable.

 * Ensure that all the inputs and outputs of each module are connected, and accounted for.
 Use the RTL Schematic to verify this.
 In particular, verify that `alu_result`, which is used by two components, is correctly connected.

+* Remember, multiplexers can easily be instantiated in your CPU itself using the ternary operator `assign some_wire = (condition) ? value_if_true : value_if_false;`

 ## Concluding Remarks